harlyq/aframe-harlyq-components/components/aframe-procedural-texture-component/README.md

 ## procedural-texture

-A component for generating texture images from a fragment shader.  uniform values in the shader can be set via attributes on the component, and the output (**dest**) can be set to a canvas, or will modify the diffuse map of the current entity.
+A component for generating texture images from a fragment shader.  uniform values in the shader can be set via attributes on the component, and the output (**canvas**) can be set to a canvas, or will modify the diffuse map of the current entity.
 A number of helpful procedural image functions are also provided to the shader.

 In the fragment shader `varying vec2 vUv` is forwarded from the vertex shader.
 (0,0) represents the bottom left of the texture and (1,1) the top right.